Busy Lizzie (Impatiens wallerana) Care Indoors, Propagation and Problems

 Light Requirements

-Rotate the pot regularly to make sure that the plant receives light on all sides for uniform growth.
+Rotate the pot regularly to make sure that the plant receives light on all sides for uniform growth to prevent lopsided growth.

 Watering

-Water Impatiens thoroughly during the growing season while allowing the top 1-2 in. of soil to dry out between waterings to maintain the soil moist at all times.
+Water your Busy Lizzie Plant thoroughly during the growing season while allowing the top 1-2 inches of soil to dry out between waterings to maintain the soil moist at all times.

 Decrease watering during the cold season to maintain the soil slightly moist as growth is minimal at this time but do not let the soil dry out completely.